seanchen/plonexp/iscorpio.plonepm/trunk/iscorpio/plonepm/README.txt

-XPointProjectManagement is a light weight project management software closely follow the eXtreame Programming's concept.
+Plone Project Management is a light weight project management software closely follow the eXtreame Programming's concept.
 It helps project manager to break down a complex project to a set of stories and create a set of tasks for each story.
 Then project manager can assign each task to team members.

-XPointProjectManagement provides progress bars for each task, each story and the whole project.
+Plone Project Managementprovides progress bars for each task, each story and the whole project.
 So project managers can have a clear and direct view of how is this project going.

-Meanwhile, XPointProjectManagement also provides a set of document types (memos, issues, and proposals) to keep tracking the whole project's progress.
+Meanwhile, Plone Project Management also provides a set of document types (memos, issues, and proposals) to keep tracking the whole project's progress.